John James Audubon’s Birds of America

 - The common name and the binomial that Audubon used for the bird and the current common name and binomial.

-Audubon’s Plants and Habitats
+Audubon’s Plants and Landmarks

 In the locations section of askaudubon.net, it is possible to search for towns, cities, states, and other places where Audubon was able to document either seeing a bird or was reported to him as being seen.
 For each location, the following is provided.